rjones18/Bootcamp/README.md

-# Homework
+# Bootcamp
-This directory are for python scripts i created during my Python Bootcamp.
+This directory are for some of the python scripts I created during my Python Bootcamp.